-Several motives for benchmarking can be conceived.
-First and most fundamental is the need for human capital retention.
-A 'fair' pay relative to peers motivates the CEO to stay in the firm and exert efforts towards the firm's success (Holmstrom & Kaplan, 2003; Chaigneau et al., 2024).
+The central and most fundamental motive for CEO pay benchmarking is the need for human capital retention.
+A 'fair' pay relative to peers motivates the CEO to stay in the firm and exert efforts towards the firm's success (Holmstrom & Kaplan, 2003).

-Second, when a CEO's character, preferences and match with the firm are unknown or uncertain, setting CEO's pay based on the pay levels and pay structure of the median peer CEO may help the board to minimize deviations from an optimal compensation contract, especially in cases of newly hired and non-veteran CEOs.
+However, other motives and considerations may also play a role.
+For example, when a CEO's character, preferences and match with the firm are unknown or uncertain, setting CEO's pay based on the pay levels and pay structure of the median peer CEO may help the board to minimize deviations from an optimal compensation contract, especially in cases of newly hired and non-veteran CEOs.
 Francis et al. (2016) further suggest that providing the CEO with a contract that resembles that of her peers contributes to firm performance, especially when those peers are successful and can serve as a role model for the CEO.

-Last, benchmarking makes CEO's pay defensible.
+In addition, benchmarking makes CEO's pay publicly defensible.
 Regulators, shareholders, proxy advisors and the media, closely examine the CEO pay and compare it to that of peers.
 Thus, benchmarking peer CEOs also serves directors to mitigate potential outside criticism and consequently protect their own (directors') reputation.

-We employ extensive compensation data to examine the empirical relevance of these motives.
-Using a relatively large CEO compensation database of 7,688 firm-year observations and 130,475 peer-year observations on 1,440 unique firms included in the S&P Composite 1500 during 2006-2018, we find supportive evidence for all the above motives.
+We employ extensive compensation data to examine the empirical relevance of these additional motives.
+Our sample comprises 7,688 firm-year (and 130,475 peer-year) observations on 1,440 unique firms included in the S&P Composite 1500 during 2006-2018.